 Through GSNEO STEM programming girls build strong, hands-on foundations to meet the growing need for skilled science and technology professions.
 Girls push boundaries, test limits, and look at the world around them with inquisitive eyes.
 Whether they're discovering how a car's engine runs, becoming math whizzes, or learning about careers in STEM fields, girls are moving forward into the future.

-Examples: Stargazing, Workshop with NASA Glenn, Astronomy Club, Robotics
+Examples: Stargazing, Robotics

 Through GSNEO Community Engagement programming girls improve their communities and develop an understanding of their important place in the world.
 By reaching out to those in need, girls bridge gaps, raise awareness, and create lasting connections.
 Girls have an opportunity to build extraordinary lives and join with those around them in making the world a better place.